sqlscott3/bikeshare_github/README.md

 ### Description
 Answers specific questions regarding the data for BikeSharing in Chicago, New York City or Washington.
+#### 6/6/2022 -- bug fix
+the "display most frequent combination of start station and end station trip"
+to use .groupby()

 ### Files used
 BikeShare.py